rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Prerequisite/Jenkins-tf-Github.md

         Generate new token (classic)--> Give a name and select the scopes needed for the project you or your team will want GitHub to do.
 Copy the token and head over to the next stage.

-###    3-  Integrating Jenkins env with the Personal-Access-Token phase 2:
+###    3-  Sign in to the Jenkins UI to access the Jenkins dashboard:

-        Browse to http://localhost:8080 e.g(18.144.61.150:8080 and hit ENTER) (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.
+        Browse to http://localhost:8080 e.g(18.144.61.150:8080 hit ENTER) (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.
+Sudo cat
-        In the Jenkins UI, head to Manage Jenkins--> System(Configure global systems and paths)--> Scroll down to the GitHub section-GitHub server--> Give it a name, API URL stays the same--> Credentials--> Add-Jenkins--> Kind(select: Secret Text)--> UserName(Give it a name)--> Password(make sure to paste the Personal Access Token created from Github)--> ID(give the token a name)--> ADD and quit--> +ADD dropdown section select the name of the token you gave at signup-Run Test Connection--> Apply and Save.
+        /var/lib/jenkins/secrets/initialAdminPassword, use the key in the Jenkins UI and walkthrough with the installation to the end.

 ###    4-  Hosting the PRIVATE key from ssh-keygen phase 3:
         Cat the private key and copy its entire content then head to the Jenkins dashboard-->